phphoebe/Python-Foundations-for-Data-Analysis-and-Business-Intelligence/README.md

   python3 -m ipykernel install --name =‘maven-python‘ --user
   ```

-  Now open an existing/create a new `.ipynb` file and select the `maven-python` Kernel to use
+Now open an existing/create a new `.ipynb` file in VS Code and select the `maven-python` Kernel to use